Green Roof Installation

 It is estimated that green roofs will last up to twice as long as conventional roofs.
 They result in cost savings on heating and cooling bills.
 Through the daily dew and evaporation cycle, plants on vertical and horizontal surfaces are able to cool cities during hot summer months.
 In the process of evapotranspiration, plants use heat energy from their surroundings (approx. 592 kcal per L of water) when evaporating water.
 One m2 (10.76 ft) of foliage can evaporate over 0.5 liters of water on a hot day and on an annual basis the same area can evaporate up to 700 liters of water.

 - Economic Benefits

-Carbon Dioxide/Oxygen Exchange - Through the process of photosynthesis, plants convert carbon dioxide, water and sunlight/energy into oxygen and glucose.
+Green roofs not only absorb heat, decreasing the tendency towards thermal air movement but they also filter the air moving across it.
+Green roofs also positively affect the Carbon Dioxide/Oxygen Exchange.
+Through the process of photosynthesis, plants convert carbon dioxide, water, and sunlight/energy into oxygen and glucose.
 This cyclical process supplies animals and humans with oxygen and food.

 - Sound Insulation